Calculate Latency and Doppler in a Satellite Scenario

 Calculate Rates of Change for Latency and Doppler

-Play the scenario with the satellite and ground station.
+Play the scenario with the satellites and ground station.